4 steps for navigating organizational changes

 At the core of any successful change initiative is a strong partnership between HR and senior leadership.
 Working together, this coalition can identify and prepare the change management resources to establish and communicate a clear vision, manage culture shift, conduct strategic workforce planning and reduce interpersonal conflict.

-When this stage of the change process is well executed, it yields a robust roadmap all stakeholders can understand and follow.
+When this stage of the change process is well executed, it yields a robust road map all stakeholders can understand and follow.
+Utilizing a change management toolkit can help ensure all crucial elements are addressed, including sponsor engagement strategies.

 Questions to consider: